spinnaker/spinnaker.github.io/setup/install/providers/aws/aws-ec2.md

 > worked on.
 In the meantime, please use the following
 > [AWS tutorial: Continuous Delivery using Spinnaker on Amazon EKS](https://aws.amazon.com/blogs/opensource/continuous-delivery-spinnaker-amazon-eks/).

 Use the AWS EC2 Provider if you want to manage EC2 Instances via Spinnaker.
-Refer to the [AWS Cloud Provider Overview](https://spinnaker.io/setup/install/providers/aws/) to understand how AWS IAM must be set up for the AWS EC2 provider to work.
+Refer to the [AWS Cloud Provider Overview](https://spinnaker.io/setup/install/providers/aws/) to understand how AWS IAM must be set up with the Spinnaker AWS EC2 provider.

+Spinnaker will use an [AWS IAM structure](https://aws.amazon.com/iam/) of users, roles, policies, and so on, to access AWS services and resources securely.
+There are 3 options to set up the AWS IAM structure

+1. AWS CloudFormation templates deployed with the CloudFormation Console
+2. AWS CloudFormation templates deployed with AWS CLI
+3. Manually creating the IAM structure with the AWS IAM Console

 In [AWS](https://aws.amazon.com/){:target="\_blank"}, an [__Account__](/concepts/providers/#accounts)
 maps to a credential able to authenticate against a given [AWS account](https://aws.amazon.com/account/){:target="\_blank"}.

-## Option-1 : Use AWS Console to configure AWS
+## Option 1: Configure with AWS CloudFormation Console

 Use this option to deploy Spinnaker, if you are familar with deployment using [AWS Console](https://console.aws.amazon.com/) .